A multiphase Cahn-Hilliard system with mobilities and the numerical simulation of dewetting: Application to the numerical simulation of dewetting

-Our approach is able to easily consider solid supports with roughness.
-In \eqref{fig_test6}, we test the case of a classical flat support, one with randomly generated roughness and an oscillatory one.
-We then observe a direct influence of the substrate roughness on the wetting dynamics, each simulation being initialized in a similar way and using the same set of coefficients.
+Our approach is also well suited for handling solid supports with roughness, i.e., notably difficult configurations for the simulation of {dewetting}.
+In Figure~\ref{fig_test6}, we test the case of a classical flat support, a support with randomly generated roughness, and an oscillating support.
+We observe a direct influence of the substrate roughness on the {dewetting} dynamics, each simulation being initialized in a similar way and using the same set of coefficients.